Yuzuki Castle

 How do I get to Yuzuki Castle?

 The nearest station is Dogo-onsen tram stop (Iyotetsu Dogo Onsen Line from Matsuyama).
-It is approximately a 3-minute walk from the station.
+From there it is about 3 minutes on foot.
 Adjacent to Dogo Onsen — the most famous hot spring in Shikoku.
 Take the historic streetcar from Matsuyama city center to Dogo-onsen stop.
-Parking: Paid parking available at Dogo Onsen area.

 How much does Yuzuki Castle cost to enter?